Press release from Cheetah Conservation Fund

 The most utilised platforms are Instagram, 4Sale (a mobile app) and YouTube, comprising fifteen countries.
 However, the Gulf Cooperation Council accounted for over 90% of the adverts, with Saudi Arabia totalling more than 60% of those.
 The analysis focused on the three top sellers, all of whom are based in Saudi Arabia and posted 20% of all adverts.
 Of these sellers, one alone accounted for 12% of all adverts analysed and was found to offer multiple species that include lions, tigers, jaguars, wolves, gibbons and chimpanzee.

 “The illegal trade in live cheetahs impacts the smaller, fragmented populations in East Africa most.
-Mitigating the threat requires a concerted effort by governments to not only to confiscate the animals, but to embark on a major awareness campaigns to reduce demand for endangered species as pets”, said Dr Laurie Marker, CCF Founder and Executive Director.
+Mitigating the threat requires a concerted effort by governments to not only to confiscate the animals but to embark on a major awareness campaign to reduce demand for endangered species as pets”, said Dr Laurie Marker, CCF Founder and Executive Director.
 “Already vulnerable cheetah populations, particularly those in Ethiopia and Somalia, are at risk of local extinction because of poaching for the illegal pet trade”.

 CCF estimates put the number of smuggled cheetahs out of East Africa at 300 per year.
 Many more die before being shipped to the Middle East.